-- 9.3 Screenrights has also continued its Cultural Fund competitive program in 2019 and 2020.
-By way of background, the Cultural Fund was established in 2018 to support innovative projects that foster the creation and appreciation of screen content in Australia and New Zealand.
-The Fund awards up to \$50,000 per initiative.
-Screenrights promotes the Cultural Fund on the corporate website10 and through direct email mailouts. - 9.4 Screenrights has published Plain English guidelines on how its undistributed funds are allocated in compliance with Clause 2.8(d) on the Screenrights website.11
+- (e) Australian International Documentary Conference, March 2022; - (f) Doc Edge Forum, June 2022; - (g) The Regional to Global Screen Forum (run by Northern Rivers Screenworks), May 2022; and - (h) Melbourne International Film Festival (MIFF) 37° South Market, August 2021. - 9.3 Screenrights has also continued its Cultural Fund competitive grant program in 2021 and 2022.
+The Cultural Fund was established in 2018 to support innovative projects that foster the creation and appreciation of screen content in Australia and New Zealand and awards up to \$50,000 per initiative.
+Screenrights promotes the Cultural Fund on the corporate website10 and through a dedicated marketing and communications campaign. - 9.4 Screenrights has published Plain English guidelines on how its undistributed funds are allocated in compliance with Clause 2.8(d) on the Screenrights website.11